deeleman/react-shopping-cart/README.md

 The application comes preconfigured with testing URLs pointing to local JSON resources.
 In case you want to fetch data from any other third-party API of your choice, please refer to the [Item](https://gitlab.com/cabify-challenge/frontend-shopping-cart-challenge-deeleman/-/blob/master/src/app/types/items.ts#L7-12) and [DiscountRule](https://gitlab.com/cabify-challenge/frontend-shopping-cart-challenge-deeleman/-/blob/master/src/app/types/discounts.ts#L10-15) type schemas, corresponding to product items and discount rules, respectively.
 Feel free to check the examples provided in the [API fixtures](static/api/fixtures) folder.

 #### Color themes
-The overall aplication theme settings have been striped out from the application stylesheets and made available as an editable SASS map available at [src/sass/_theme.scss](src/sass/_theme.scss) for your editing delight.
+The overall aplication theme and minor responsivity settings have been striped out from the application stylesheets and made available as an editable SASS map available at [src/sass/_theme.scss](src/sass/_theme.scss) for your editing delight.

 ## Firing up a development environment
 You can spawn a development environment by running `yarn dev` or `npm run dev` in the console.